nss-evening-cohort-19/rare-server-v2-the-italian-in-us/README.md

   * Select: db.sqlite3

 ### Installations and database setup
-Run the bulleted commands from the command line _Install dependencies_
+Run the bulleted commands from the command line.
+  _Install dependencies_
   * `pyenv install`
   _Migrate tables to database_